Madalyn Murray O'Hair

-In 1995, O'Hair, her second son Jon Garth Murray (known as "Garth"), and her granddaughter and adopted daughter Robin Murray O'Hair (daughter of O'Hair's first son, William J. Murray, and Murray's high school girlfriend, Susan), disappeared from Austin, Texas.
-Garth Murray had withdrawn hundreds of thousands of dollars from American Atheists' funds, and there was speculation that the trio had absconded.
-David Roland Waters, a convicted felon and former employee of American Atheists, eventually admitted to murdering the O'Hairs.
-The bodies were not found until Waters led authorities to their burial place following a plea agreement whereby he would serve a prior sentence in Federal prison.
+In 1995, O'Hair, her son Garth, and her granddaughter Robin disappeared from Austin, Texas.
+Initial speculation suggested the trio had absconded with hundreds of thousands of dollars from American Atheists coffers; in fact, the trio had been murdered by their former associates, and the bodies were not found until 2001.

 Early and personal life

 Madalyn Mays was born in the Beechview neighborhood of Pittsburgh, Pennsylvania, on April 13, 1919, the daughter of Lena Christina (née Scholle) and John Irwin Mays.
 She had an older brother, John Irwin Jr. (known as "Irv").
 Their father was of Scots-Irish ethnicity and their mother was of German ancestry.
 At the age of four, Madalyn was baptized into her father's Presbyterian church; her mother was a Lutheran.
 The family moved to Ohio, and in 1936, Mays graduated from Rossford High School in Rossford.